MarikTik/Home/README.md

 - Control lighting, thermostats, and appliances.
 - Monitor security cameras and sensors.
 - Automate routines and scenarios.
-- Interface with voice assistants like Alexa or Google Assistant.
 - And much more!

 ## Prerequisites